SOUMOJIT-CHAKRABORTY/SOUMOJIT-CHAKRABORTY/README.md

 - 📫 How to reach me **soumojit.chk@gmail.com**

-- ⚡ Open to work as a freelancer**
+- ⚡ Open to work as a freelancer or full-time**

 <h3 align="left">Connect with me:</h3>
 <p align="left">